Table of Contents

 Schema Markup: Schema allows the search engines to better understand the content on your pages.
 Schema markup tells the search engine what that content means.
 I use a plugin called WPSSO to do my schema.

 Page Loading Speed: Fast-loading sites have been shown to rank much higher than slow-loading sites.
+Ideally, your page should load within 4 seconds.
+Any longer and you run the risk of a visitor leaving your site because it’s too slow.

 Mobile Friendliness/Responsiveness: It came out about a year ago that Google is now ranking sites that are mobile-friendly higher.